MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/ssl-certificate-name-mismatch.md

   - For more information about how to use SSL with Exchange 2007 Client Access servers, see [White Paper: Exchange 2007 Client Access and SSL](https://go.microsoft.com/fwlink/?linkid=161943).

-The Exchange Remote Connectivity Analyzer is a new tool that has limited documentation at this time.
+Microsoft Remote Connectivity Analyzer has limited documentation at this time.
 In an effort to improve the documentation for each of the errors that you might receive, we would like to solicit additional information from the community.
 Please use the Community Content section below to post additional reasons why your effort failed at this point.
 If you require technical assistance, please create a post in the appropriate forum at [Remote Connectivity Analyzer](https://go.microsoft.com/fwlink/?linkid=73420) or contact Microsoft Product Support Services at [Fix a Technical Problem](https://go.microsoft.com/fwlink/?linkid=8158).

 </div>